Scattering in quantum wires and junctions of quantum wires with edge states of quantum spin Hall insulators: Summary and Conclusion

-To summarize, we studied scattering due to an onsite impurity in one dimension in continuum and lattice models and showed that the two scattering amplitudes can be mapped from one another.
-Then we identified the boundary condition in the continuum theory that captures the problem of scattering due to an unequal bond in otherwise translationally invariant lattice by introducing a new parameter $c$.
-Thus, we have introduced a new boundary condition that describes a tunnel junction.
-We also studied the problem of a junction of a quantum wire with infinite edge of QSHI and found the boundary condition that permits perfect transmission across the junction.
-Further, we constructed a junction that connects four channels of spinful quantum wire with two channels of QSHI edge by introducing a Zeeman field in the direction perpendicular to the easy axis of the edge state electrons.
-If $\hat z$ is the direction of spin of the electrons moving away from the junction in the QSHI edge in such a junction, the incident electrons from quantum wire with spin pointing along $-\hat z$ flip their spin on reflection at perfectly transmitting junction.
+We also studied the problem of a junction of a quantum wire with infinite edge of QSHI using a boundary condition that uses the parameter $c$.
+If the junction between quantum wire and QSHI is described by a lattice model, it is the hopping from quantum wire to the QSHI that is responsible for electron transport from quantum wire to the QSHI edge.
+This suggests that the parameter $c$ is related to hopping strength between quantum wire and QSHI.
+We investigated the dependence of the scattering amplitudes on $c$ and find the value of $c$ for which the transmission across the junction is perfect.
+A realistic QSHI will have two edges and the parameters $c$ will have two values $c_1$ and $c_2$ corresponding to the couplings to the two edges.
+We perform a systematic study starting from a lattice model for a junction between quantum wire and QSHI and find the parameter $c_1$ as a function of the hopping amplitude $w_{nq}$ that connects the quantum wire to QSHI.
+Further, we construct a model in which four channels of spinful quantum wire are connected with two channels of QSHI edge by introducing a Zeeman field over a semi-infinite patch on QSHI edge in the direction perpendicular to the spin easy axis of the edge state electrons.
+If $\hat z$ is the direction of spin of the electrons moving away from the junction in the QSHI edge in such a junction, the incident electrons from quantum wire with spin pointing along $-\hat z$ flip their spin into $\hat z$ direction completely on reflection and the transmission probability onto the QSHI edge state is zero for a special value of $c$.
 This fact could be useful in spintronic applications.

-A junction of quantum wire with QSHI edge states that transmits perfectly at all energies is charecterized by the boundary condition in eq.~\eqref{eq:bc} with the choice of parameters $\chi_3=0$ and $c=\sqrt{mv_F/\hbar k_3}$ which means $c$ is a function of energy.
-The exact dependence of $c$ on energy needs to be derived from the lattice model of the full system.
-But it can be said that $c$ is a smoothly varying function of energy and at some particular energy at which $c=\sqrt{mv_F/\hbar k_3}$, the transmission is perfect.
+A junction of quantum wire with QSHI edge states that transmits perfectly at all energies is characterized by the boundary condition in eq.~\eqref{eq:bc} with the choice of parameters $\chi_3=0$ and $c=\sqrt{mv_F/\hbar k_3}$.
+This means $c$ needs to be a function of energy.
+The exact dependence of $c$ on energy in the generic system needs to be derived from the lattice model of the full system.
+However, it can be said that $c$ is a smoothly varying function of energy and at some particular energy at which $c=\sqrt{mv_F/\hbar k_3}$, the transmission is perfect.